jmervine/mongocached/Benchmark.md

 ## Benchmarks

+Note:

-Note: This isn't expected to quite as fast as memcached, but based on these numbers, it's a viable replacement when you need shared a shared cache and do not have a ton of memory, as diskspace is cheap.
+This isn't expected to quite as fast as memcached, but based on these numbers, it's a viable replacement when you need shared a shared cache and do not have a ton of memory, as diskspace is cheap.
 If you don't need shared storeage and memory is still an issue, check out [Diskcached](https://github.com/rubyops/diskcached), [it's faster](https://github.com/rubyops/diskcached/wiki/Benchmark-Output).

+Additionally, it's should be noted that these benchmarks were created via localhost, so network latency isn't a factor.
+I will add benchmarks over a network connection when I get a chance.

 ### Ruby 1.9.3p194